ATMackay/eth-proxy/README.md

 # Go Ethereum Execution Client Proxy

-`eth-proxy` proxies Ethereum's JSON RPC queries (specifically `eth_getBalance`) exposing a RESTful API that can be easily consumed by http clients.
+`eth-proxy` proxies Ethereum JSON RPC queries exposing a RESTful API that can be easily consumed by http clients.
 The server is built for scale and can handle hundreds of concurrent requests per second (using free rate-limited Ethereum API endpoints) with in-memory request/response benchmarks handling **O(1000)** req/s.

 ## Components